graphql/graphql-spec/spec/Section 3 -- Type System.md

 - = `|`?
 NamedType

-GraphQL Unions represent an object that could be one of a list of GraphQL Object types, but provides for no guaranteed fields between those types.
-They also differ from interfaces in that Object types declare what interfaces they implement, but are not aware of what unions contain them.
+GraphQL Unions represent an object that could be one of a list of GraphQL Object types, providing for no guaranteed fields between those types.
+They differ from interfaces in that Object and Interface types declare what interfaces they implement, but are not aware of what unions contain them.

 With interfaces and objects, only those fields defined on the type can be